A Combination Code Is A Single Code Used To Classify

 1. Enhanced Data Efficiency

 One of the primary advantages of combination codes is their ability to enhance data efficiency.
-By consolidating multiple attributes into a single code, the amount of storage space required is reduced.
+Still, by consolidating multiple attributes into a single code, the amount of storage space required is reduced.
 This is particularly beneficial when dealing with large datasets, as it can lead to significant savings in storage costs and improved performance in data retrieval.

 2. Simplified Data Analysis